metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-SystemApps.md

 TODO: query remote computer not implemented
 TODO: multiple computers
 TODO: we should probably return custom object to be able to pipe to functions such as Get-AppSID
-TODO: it is possible to add -User parameter, what's the purpose? see also StoreApps.ps1

 ## RELATED LINKS